Warshi7819/TRS80-M100-Norwegian/README.md

 > The bottom of the box had the same light blue colour as the rest of the box.
 Nothing else.

 ## What Was Included?
 The unit itself came in a nice box as detailed above.
-In the box I got the following was present:
+In the box I got second hand the following was present:
 * The Norwegian Get Started Guid (Pamphlet)
 * The TRS-80 Model 100 Quick Reference Guide (English) - [Available Here](https://manx-docs.org/mirror/harte/Radio%20Shack/TRS-80%20Model%20100%20Quick%20Reference%20Guide.pdf)
 * The full TRS-80 Model 100 Manual from Radio Shack (English language) - [Available Here](https://archive.org/details/trs-80-m-100-user-guide)